 Most roles include general assistance around the farm and with the animals or helping around the farm house and looking after the children.
 Usually it is a bit of a combination of everything as is the farming way of life.

-You will work enough hours on the farm to cover the cost of your accommodation and meals which is usually around 25 hours per week.
+You will work enough hours on the farm to cover the cost of your accommodation and meals which is around 5-6 hours per day.
 If you work on the farm for more than this you will receive at least minimum wage.
 You are also expected to help out with general chores around the house as you would in any home for around 10 hours per week, e.g. Cooking dinner, tidying your bedroom, doing the shopping etc.

 The busy season on most farms is during Spring (September – December) and Summer (January – March) although some farms need help year round.
 If you are wanting to work as a groom the Equestrian season runs from September – March.